Pylons/pyramid_formish/docs/index.rst

 THe ``schemaish`` package allows you to define a set of fields in a *schema*, which is spelled as a Python class definition with class-level attributes as named structure objects.
-This spelling is not directly supported by :mod:`repoze.bfg.formish`, largely because it doesn't match the idea of conditional fields very well.
+This spelling is not directly supported by :mod:`pyramid_formish`, largely because it doesn't match the idea of conditional fields very well.

 Providing Widgets